Protect and Control frequently asked questions (FAQs)

 highlighter icon

-Note: User accounts that exist in Azure but don’t have access to any content won’t appear because Protect and Control displays accounts based on document permissions.
+Note: User accounts that exist in Azure but don’t have access to any content won’t appear because Protect and Control displays accounts based on document access levels.

 Which Google user accounts appear in Protect and Control?